mariaale2023/reservationizer-application--get-requests/README.md

 # Project - Reservationizr Application - Get requests

+As part of my full-stack developer program at Developers Institute, this project's main goal was to display a list of reservations using GET requests and integrating with a MongoDB database.

+The Reservationizr startup consolidates local restaurant reservations.
+Phase one is to display reservations via a React Application.
+I am to complete the project following the given documentation, with support from the Tech Lead as needed.

 # Scenario

 You are working for a new startup, Reservationizr.
 It allows customers to make reservations at any of their local restaurants from one place.